comeupdream/flappy/README.md

-# FLAPPY BIRD REMAKE
+# FLAPPI PUPIL

-A fully functional Flappy Bird clone built with HTML5 Canvas and JavaScript.
+A fully functional FlappiPupil built with HTML5 Canvas and JavaScript.
 Designed to easily integrate your custom artwork!

 ## 🎮 Play Online